vivmagarwal/js-design-patterns/pages/singleton-design-pattern/readme.md

 When working with classes, instantiating a class before exporting it out of a module will result in a singleton.

-## Problem
+## Usecases
+- For some components it only makes sense to have one in the system
+  - Database repostiory
+  - Object factory, we dont want to construct prototypes again and again.
+We want to instantiate a prototype and use the same to construct new objects.
+- Some constructor calls are expensive
+  - We want the initialization to happen only once
+  - We provide everyone with the same instance
+- When we want to provent anyone to create additional copies
   - Ensure that a class has just a single instance
   - Provide a global access point to that instance

 ## Implementation Logic